One of the initial requirements that all potential Lyft drivers have to complete is a background check and a driving record check

-After you apply to become a Lyft driver, Lyft will ask you to consent to a background check and a driving record check that is administered by a third party.
-The background check will take a few days to complete and you’ll be notified by Lyft whether you pass or fail.
-Here’s what’s inside.
+After you apply to become a Lyft driver, Lyft will ask you to consent to a background check and a driving record check that is administered by Checkr, a background check company.
+The background check will take around 3-10 days to complete and you’ll be notified by Lyft whether you pass or fail.

 The Lyft driving record check looks at: